Modelzone: Administration and store closures

 The company announced on 26 June 2013 that it had gone into administration.
-The announcement was made on Modelzone's website, minutes after informing staff, and with the rest of the ecommerce site having been abandoned.
+The announcement was made on Modelzone's website, minutes after informing staff, and with the rest of the e-commerce site having been abandoned.
 Many staff on leave and planned rest days learned of the administration through the website closure and social media:

 The administration was announced just hours after retailers were due to pay rent for the next three months on 24 June, the quarterly rent day, and after ensuring the monthly staff salary pay day run on the 25th of each month, and securing capital return to investors with Deloitte.
 Alongside the notice on the company's website, notices were placed on the company's e-commerce website refusing all online trade (including Amazon and eBay accounts).
 Gift vouchers were still being accepted, but at 50% of their face value.

 Administrators Deloitte were reported to have been approached with a bid by former owner David Mordecai, who had been made chief executive of Tobar Group after it and subsidiary company toy retailer Hawkin's Bazaar were bought out of administration in 2012.
 This bid was reported to have been for 20 to 25 stores of the then-47 store chain, but according to Mordecai, "the administrators will not look to break the chain up.
 They are only looking to sell the whole lot."

-Five stores had been closed by 5 August 2013 with the loss of 45 jobs, with a further 10 branches closed by 13 August 2013, with the loss of a further 66 jobs, taking the company's retail presence down to 32 stores.
+Five stores had been closed by 5 August 2013 with the loss of 45 jobs, and another 10 branches closed by 13 August 2013 with the loss of another 66 jobs, taking the company's retail presence down to 32 stores.
 A spokesman for Deloitte stated that "[t]he joint administrators to Modelzone are still trying to find a potential buyer for some or all of the stores.
 Unfortunately, to date no such purchaser has come forward."